What is atopic eczema and who does it affect?

 Treating atopic eczema

 Your treating doctor will tell you which therapeutic measures are necessary and practical.
 Generally, these depend on several things, such as severity of the disease, the affected areas and the age of the individual.

 Acute bout of atopic eczema

-The inflammation occurring during an acute bout can be treated with e.g. anti-inflammatory and/or immune-modulating medicinal products depending on the type and extent.
+The inflammation occurring during an acute bout can be treated with e.g., anti-inflammatory and/or immune-modulating medicinal products depending on the type and extent.
 Which treatment options are relevant for patients differ depending on the patient and must be decided on by the treating doctor.

 Even if the symptoms of atopic eczema are considerably less pronounced or even non-existent in the bout-free periods, the regular application of suitable, lipid-replenishing products is an important part of atopic eczema treatment.
 This "basic therapy" consists of reducing aggravating factors as well as treating the skin with creams, lotions and bath additives.
-A consistent basic therapy can also significantly relieve the agonising itching.
+A consistent basic therapy can also significantly relieve the agonizing itching.

 - Making sure the water is not too hot when bathing (not above 36 degrees if possible) can help to prevent the skin from drying out.

 - The water jet in the shower should not be too powerful

 - Instead of rubbing yourself dry, it is recommended to gently pat the skin dry after bathing or showering.